vladislav-karamfilov/HrAspire/README.md

 - view and create/update/delete employees
 - access details of all employees
 - view and create/update/delete documents for all employees
-- view and approve/reject salary (increase) requests for all employees
+- view and approve/reject salary (change) requests for all employees
 - view vacation requests for all employees

 ## Architecture
 HrAspire is built using the [microservice architecture](https://en.wikipedia.org/wiki/Microservices), with multiple (micro)services handling different aspects of HR management and architectural concerns.
 These services can be divided into 2 groups: frontend and backend.
 Frontend services are designed to be Internet-facing and backend services are designed to be accessible only within a protected internal network.
 In addition to these services, a [data seeder console application](/HrAspire.DataSeeder) has been implemented to provide a quickstart experience for development environment.

 ### Frontend
-- The UI of the system is a web-based [single-page app](/HrAspire.Web.Client) built with [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) and hosted by an [ASP.NET Core server](/HrAspire.Web)
+- The UI of the system is a web-based [single-page app](/HrAspire.Web.Client) built with [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) and hosted by an [ASP.NET Core server](/HrAspire.Web).
 - The [API Gateway](/HrAspire.Web.ApiGateway) exposes the functionalities of all backend services to the web app through HTTP-based API endpoints.
-It also handles cross-cutting concerns like authentication, authorization, account management and data validation.
+It also handles cross-cutting concerns like authentication, authorization, account management and input data validation.

 ### Backend
+- The [Employees service](/Employees) is the microservice responsible for managing employees and their documents.
+It's built using the 3-tier architecture.
+The main data storage is a PostgreSQL database but document files are stored in [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs) containers.
+It exposes employee and document operations through [gRPC-based API endpoints](/Employees/HrAspire.Employees.Web/Services).
+The service is also asynchronously communicating with the other backend services by producing and consuming RabbitMQ messages and is reading and writing specific employee info in a shared Garnet cache.
+- The [Salaries service](/Salaries) is the microservice responsible for managing salary requests.
+It's built using the 3-tier architecture.
+The data is stored in a PostgreSQL database.
+It exposes salary request operations through [gRPC-based API endpoints](/Salaries/HrAspire.Salaries.Web/Services).
+The service is also asynchronously communicating with the [Employees service](/Employees) by producing and consuming RabbitMQ messages and is reading specific employee info from the shared Garnet cache.
+- The [Vacations service](/Vacations) is the microservice responsible for managing vacation requests.
+It's built using the 3-tier architecture.
+The data is stored in a PostgreSQL database.
+It exposes vacation request operations through [gRPC-based API endpoints](/Vacations/HrAspire.Vacations.Web/Services).
+The service is also asynchronously communicating with the [Employees service](/Employees) by producing and consuming RabbitMQ messages and is reading specific employee info from the shared Garnet cache.